 The School of Journalism and Mass Communication’s alumni represent a wide range of media and strategic communication interests.
-These outstanding individuals have forged trailblazing paths to success in the professional world, and they bring their rich knowledge and experience back to the School through visits, lectures and other donations of time and resources.
+These outstanding individuals have forged trailblazing paths to success in the professional world, and they bring their rich knowledge and experience back to the school through visits, lectures, and other donations of time and resources.

 Friends of the School

-We welcome alumni who are willing to serve as student contacts and career-related mentors for current undergraduate and graduate students who seek internships or career guidance.
-Friends of the school also may wish to share their expertise by talking to student groups, giving a class lecture, or sharing their ideas with the SJMC’s faculty, staff and students.
+We welcome alumni who are willing to serve as contacts and career-related mentors for current undergraduate and graduate students who seek internships or career guidance.
+Friends of the school also may wish to share their expertise by talking to student groups, giving a class lecture, or sharing their ideas with the school’s faculty, staff and students.

 To learn more about alumni involvement opportunities, email Media, Information and Communication Career Advisor Pam Garcia-Rivera at firstname.lastname@example.org.